 Freelancers present a great option for small businesses spending less than $10,000 per month on AdWords.
 This includes businesses like doctors, lawyers, dentists, plumbers, movers, electricians, etc.

-Advertising for service business is usually focused on location based lead generation.
-These business don’t need complex account structure or 100’s of product listings.
+Advertising for a service business is usually focused on location-based lead generation.
+These businesses don’t need complex account structure or 100’s of product listings.
 But they do need a competent PPC manager that knows how to find leads and manage a cost-per-acquisition budget.

 Good freelance AdWords specialist can command a high hourly rate, but nowhere near the high minimum ad spend requirements that agencies have.

 Many Freelancers also work on month-to-month contracts.
 Whereas, agencies may require a six to twelve-month commitment.